 Your chickens are tougher than you might think.
-In fact, even though they aren’t wearing big, puffy coats like us in the wintertime, they have natural defenses against the cold that can keep them warm.
+Even though they aren’t wearing big, puffy coats like us in the wintertime, they have natural defenses and conditions against the cold that can keep them warm.

 Chickens have several types of feathers.
 There are wispy feathers and plumage feathers.
 The plumage feathers are the colored ones that are easiest to see when you quickly glance at your birds.
 The wispy feathers are similar to down in that they stick tightly to the skin and keep chickens warm, essentially creating an airtight barrier.

-Not only that, but chickens also have high metabolisms.
+Not only that but chickens also have high metabolisms.
 They have higher resting temperatures than we do.
 While a human stays around 98 degrees, chickens are closer to 105 to 109 degrees Fahrenheit.
-Plus, their hearts beat a lot faster than hours – up to 400 beats per minute.
+Plus, their hearts beat a lot faster than ours – up to 400 beats per minute.
 This helps your birds stay warm even when you’re running toward the woodstove.

 Some chicken breeds are naturally better at shaking the cold than others.
 Usually, chickens that are heavy and large will be better at staying warm.
 Some of the best breeds for winter weather include: